Data Safety vs. App Privacy: Comparing the Usability of Android and iOS Privacy Labels: Introduction

 \section{Introduction}

 Websites and mobile apps provide prospective users with information about their data use practices---typically through a privacy policy---and people who subsequently choose to interact with a website or download an app are presumed to have consented to the described data practices.
 However, extensive research has shown that privacy policies are an insufficient basis for informed consent.
-Privacy policies are long, employ complex terminology, and contain vague and inconsistent language~\cite{chen2021fighting,mcdonald2008cost,mcdonald2009comparative,vila2004we,reidenberg2016ambiguity,singh2011evaluating,korunovska2020challenges,zhangprivacy}; as a result, many individuals struggle to accurately understand the described data practices. \emph{Privacy labels}---compact representations that display key elements of privacy policies in a standardized, comprehensible format---are one possible approach for ameliorating the shortcomings of privacy policies.
+Privacy policies are long, employ complex terminology, and contain vague and inconsistent language~\cite{chen2021fighting,mcdonald2008cost,mcdonald2009comparative,vila2004we,reidenberg2016ambiguity,singh2011evaluating,korunovska2020challenges,zhangprivacy}; as a result, many individuals struggle to accurately understand the described data practices. \emph{Privacy labels}---compact representations that display key data practices in a standardized, comprehensible format---are one approach for ameliorating the shortcomings of privacy policies.
 Prior work has designed and evaluated privacy labels for websites~\cite{kelley2009nutrition,kelley2010standardizing}, mobile apps~\cite{kelley2013privacy}, and IoT devices~\cite{emami2019exploring,emami2020ask,emami2021informative}.
-These studies suggest that privacy labels might more effectively inform users about data use practices than privacy policies, thereby constituting a better basis for empowering informed consent.
+These studies suggest that privacy labels might more effectively inform users about data use practices compared to privacy policies, thereby constituting a better basis for empowering informed consent.

 Apple introduced mandatory ``App Privacy'' labels for apps available through its App Store in December 2020~\cite{inc._2020}.
 However, user studies evaluating these iOS app privacy labels found that many people misunderstand them~\cite{zhang2022usable,kollnig2022goodbye} and that user satisfaction with the label design is low~\cite{zhang2022usable}.
 Prior work has also established that developers misinterpret terms and make common errors when creating labels~\cite{li2022understandingB}, resulting in many inaccurate labels~\cite{koch2022keeping,xiao2022lalaine,jain2023atlas}.
 Google introduced its own mandatory privacy labels---which it calls ``Data Safety'' labels---with labels required for all apps by July 2022~\cite{googleLabelBlog}.
 While prior work has found that many apps have inconsistencies between their iOS and Android labels~\cite{khandelwal2023overview}, the usability of Android data safety labels has not previously been studied in the academic literature.